 In case it doesn't available in the default repositories, you can install using Linuxbrew package manager like below.

 Taskwarrior usage is not a big deal.
 You can learn all commands within couple days.
-I am going to cover only the most-frequently used commands.
+Here I've covered the most-frequently used commands.

 Before start using it, run task command to create a file ~/.taskrc.
 This file keeps all settings of the Taskwarrior.